YosefLab/CZI-Immuneaging/README.md

 ### <a name="processing_samples"></a> Processing samples

-The script `process_sample.py` process data from a single sample (i.e. specific donor, tissue, and stimulation/no-stimulation).
-For samples that were sequences using multiple libraries this script integrates the data from the different libraries.
-Briefly, the script performs filtering, normalization, batch correction, ans doublet detection, as well as collects all available metadata for the sample (from the IA Google Spreadsheet).
+The script `process_sample.py` process data from a single sample (i.e., specific donor, tissue, and stimulation/no-stimulation).
+For samples that were sequenced using multiple libraries this script integrates the data from the different libraries.
+Briefly, the script performs filtering, normalization, batch correction, and doublet detection, as well as collects all available metadata for the sample (from the IA Google Spreadsheet).
 All the parameters for the different steps are defined in a configuration file.
 Once you set up a configuration file you can run the sample processing script as follows:

 ```python
 python process_sample.py configs.txt
 ```
-<a href="https://github.com/YosefLab/Immune-Aging-Data-Hub/blob/main/data_processing/configs_templates/process_sample.configs_file.example.txt">Here</a> you can find a template for generating configuration files for `process_library.py`, and <a href="https://github.com/YosefLab/Immune-Aging-Data-Hub/blob/main/data_processing/configs_templates/process_sample_configs.md">here</a> you can find a description of each of the fields in the configuration file.
+<a href="https://github.com/YosefLab/Immune-Aging-Data-Hub/blob/main/data_processing/configs_templates/process_sample.configs_file.example.txt">Here</a> you can find a template for generating configuration files for `process_sample.py`, and <a href="https://github.com/YosefLab/Immune-Aging-Data-Hub/blob/main/data_processing/configs_templates/process_sample_configs.md">here</a> you can find a description of each of the fields in the configuration file.

 ### <a name="sandbox_envorinment"></a> Sandbox envorinment

 The configuration files for running `process_library.py` and `process_sample.py` include a `sandbox_mode` argument.
 Setting this argument to `"True"` indicates that outputs should not be uploaded to the S3 bucket.
 The sandbox environment allows data owners to experiment with differnet configurations.
-Once the configurations were tuned and reported by the data owner as appropriate, a system admin can run the processing while setting `sandbox_mode` to `"False"`.
+Once the configurations were tuned and reported by the data owner as appropriate (see next subsection), a system admin can run the processing while setting `sandbox_mode` to `"False"`.

 It is likely that during data curation data owners will find bugs and/or will have suggestions for implementing additional/different logics in the processing scripts.
-You can do so by either posting an issue or making a pull request with your suggested fixes.
-If you are suggesting you own fixed, please bear in mind that any updates will have to maintain backwards compatibility, which will assure future reproducibility of previous versions of the processed data.
+You can either post an issue or make a pull request with your suggestions.
+If you are suggesting any changes please bear in mind that any updates will have to maintain backwards compatibility in order to gaurantee reproducibility of previous versions of the processed data.

 ### <a name="job_queue"></a> Job queue

 Once a data owner makes a final decision about configurations for the processing of specific libraries and samples, the final configuration files should be uploaded to the S3 bucket through the <a href="https://911998420209.signin.aws.amazon.com/console">AWS console</a>.
 Specifically, configurations for processing libraries should be uploaded to `s3://immuneaging/job_queue/process_library/` and configurations for processing samples should be uploaded to `s3://immuneaging/job_queue/process_sample/`.
-Once configuration files are uploaded to these directiroes they are considered as jobs to be executed, and the outputs of the processing will be saved, stamed with a version, and become viewable via the S3 bucket to everyone with data access in the project.
+Once configuration files are uploaded to these directiroes they are considered as jobs to be executed, and the outputs of the processing will be saved, stamped with a version, and become viewable via the S3 bucket to everyone with data access in the project.

 Once an admin starts executing the jobs in the queue, the configuration files will be removed from their original directories and will be moved to
 `s3://immuneaging/job_queue/process_library.running/` and `s3://immuneaging/job_queue/process_sample.running/` to indicate their status.